aayan873/Pathway-sample-ps/Task2/README.md

 # Bitcoin Price Prediction with LSTM

-Real time directional Bitcoin price prediction using a two-layer LSTM with technical indicators.
+Directional Bitcoin price prediction using a two-layer LSTM with technical indicators.

 ## Overview